Prepare to Change Your Life

 The journey of healing includes releasing the energies of suppressed emotions, confronting our belief systems, and examining our shadow, the hidden aspects of our nature we do not want to acknowledge.
-Ayahuasca accelerates this process by helping us see the hidden parts of our mind, the unconscious, the shadow.
-It allows us to see, experience and release hidden fears, sorrow and traumas that falsely shape much of our perception of reality.
-On the positive side, Ayahuasca also shows us the good that is an inherent part of us all, the love and joy that is a part or our essence and can never be lost, the truly positive aspects of ourselves that we may not believe are there.
+Ayahuasca accelerates this process, helping us see the hidden parts of our mind, the unconscious, the shadow.
+It allows us to see, experience and release hidden fears, sorrow and traumas that have shaped much of our perception of reality, and we become more authentic in our expression of self.
+If we choose to seek it, Ayahuasca can show us the good that is an inherent part of us all, the love and joy that is a part or our essence and can never be lost, the truly positive aspects of ourselves that we may not believe are there.

 At least two of weeks of preparation is important for getting the most of your time with Ayahuasca.
-When we show up with a fairly clean body and clear mind, ayahuasca can get right to work on clearing the deeper energies we have accumulated and teaching us about our true natures and what we need to do to live a happy, healthy life.
+A full month or longer will give better results.
+For the most part, this is simply healthy living.
+When we show up with a clean body and clear mind, ayahuasca can get right to work on clearing the deeper energies we have accumulated and teaching us about our true natures and what we need to do to live a happy, healthy life.

 If one does not follow the preparation guidelines, most of the first few ceremonies are spent simply cleaning the body, calming the mind, and preparing it for deeper healing and teaching, usually accompanied by lots of nausea and purging.
 Much of that can be avoided if the guidelines are followed